hms-dbmi/PICTURE/README.md

 https://www.ebrains.eu/tools/human-brain-atlas

 #### Trained Model Weights.
 Simply use our trained model for differentiating Glioblastoma from others (e.g., PCNSL, OOD).
+The weights have been trained using the data from the Mayo Clinics, where class 0 is Glioblastoma.

 ```console
 python main_exp.py
 ```

 #### Preprocessing (Tiling)

 ```console
 python preprocessing/WSI_tile_extraction.py
 ```

 #### Cell Quantification

 See the ReadMe in cell_quantification

 #### Heatmap Visualization